 Have you ever been on the receiving end of this?
 If not, I can tell you that it leaves you feeling like they’ve left you hanging on a cliff.
 Or, as if you played that trust-fall exercise and the other person quickly stepped out of the way to leave you falling flat on the floor.

 It’s defeating.
 It makes you feel terribly alone.
 Stupid.
 That being vulnerable doesn’t pay off; it only gets you the thing you feared all along: “I will be alone in this,” “It isn’t safe to open up to people.”
 You are terrified to ever open up again, just to avoid a repeat of these feelings and horrible experience.

-The Picker Upper
+The Cheer you Upper